Alois Mock: Life

-Born in Euratsfeld, Lower Austria, to August and Mathilde Mock, he studied law at the University of Vienna and later international law in Bologna and Brussels.
+Born on 10 June 1934 in Euratsfeld, Lower Austria, to August and Mathilde Mock, he studied law at the University of Vienna and later international law in Bologna and Brussels.
 In Vienna, he became a member of K.A.V.
 Norica Wien, a Roman Catholic student fraternity, which is a member of the Cartellverband.
 From 1961, he advised Austrian chancellor Josef Klaus on European Economic Community and EFTA policies.
 From 1962 till 1966, he worked at Austria's mission to the OECD in Paris.
 In 1966, he became Klaus's cabinet secretary.
 From 1969 to 1970 was the youngest education minister in Austrian history.
+Following his tenure in the cabinet, Mock was sworn into the National Council on 4 November 1971.
+Parliamentary records show that he became an active member of the Foreign Policy Committee, where he began his long-term advocacy for European integration and negotiated policies regarding the European Economic Community (EEC).

 After the parliamentary elections 1971 - in which the Social Democratic Party of Austria (SPÖ) under Bruno Kreisky won a majority — he became a member of parliament and mayor of Euratsfeld.
 From 1971 to 1978, he chaired the ÖAAB, the most important grouping of the ÖVP.
 From 1978 to 1987, he was the leader of the ÖVP parliamentary group, and from 1979, he also was ÖVP federal party chairman.
 He was later to be succeeded by Josef Riegler, Erhard Busek and Wolfgang Schüssel.
 In 1979, Mock became President of the European Democrat Union (EDU), and from 1983 to 1987 also was president of the International Democratic Union (IDU).
 At the 1983 elections, the ÖVP obtained nearly the same percentage as Kreisky's SPÖ.
 Kreisky didn't want to go on without an absolute majority and stepped down.